stelijahsoftware/marelias-notepad/README.md

 [h] - rename note after being opened by pressing on title (see branch) [h] - When press back on note empty, ask to delete.
 Auto-delete empty notes on save + disable auto-save?
 - Make a floating button appear/disappear for saving.
 Or: Put the buttons bar below, directly on top of keyboard
-- Create a separate bar for title on top
 - Button for immediately go back to notes list
 - Ability to use colored stars (color folders/files) like mac
 - Improve searching to grep